hanshuting/graph_ensemble/README.md

 $USER = "UNI";
 $EMAIL = "UNI\@columbia.edu";
 ```
-NOTE the backslash preceding the @ in the email address.
+   NOTE the required backslash preceding the @ in the email address.

    Between line 29 and 43, you can also adjust the model parameter test ranges here.
    See below for an explanation of the parameters.

 5. Start an interactive job:
 ```